Lazy-Solutions/AdvancedSceneManager/docs/README.md

 ### Guides

 > Guides are handwritten articles to help you up to speed in working with ASM.
+> If you find something missing in the docs, or something that could be explaned.
+Please ask in an new Issue!
+> It would help us greatly.

 [Quick start](guides/Quick%20start.md)\
 [Updating ASM](guides/Updating.md)\